 The Staging Diva course “The Business of Home Staging: What you need to start and how to grow” includes a detailed discussion of pricing strategy.

-If you’ve already taken the course, now is a great time to review your notes so you make sure you earn what you’re worth this fall real estate season.
-If you haven’t taken course 2, you can order a recording of it right now for only $179.
-You’ll make that back easily on your first client because I share with you everything I’ve learned about pricing based on my MBA training and the real world experience of being an independent entrepreneur since 1989.
+If you haven’t taken course 2, you can order a recording of it right now, while I’m still selling our course modules individually.
+You’ll make back your investment in this course easily on your first client because I share everything I’ve learned about pricing based on my MBA training and the real world experience of being an independent entrepreneur since 1989.

-In Staging Diva course 2, you’ll learn what I charged clients three years ago and how I systematically increased my rates over time.
-I’ll share the single biggest discovery I made in how to best price home staging services for profit.
+In Staging Diva course 2, you’ll learn what I charged clients when I started and how I systematically increased my rates over time.

 Discover the ONLY Home Staging Business Training Program taught by a seasoned entrepreneur who has successfully grown her own home staging business (not as a side-line to selling real estate) — The Staging Diva Training Program.
 With an MBA in marketing and hundreds of home staging clients, internationally recognized home staging expert Debra Gould, The Staging Diva, is uniquely qualified to train others how to start and grow a profitable home staging business.